An Introduction to Micronutrients

 It is a cofactor of several enzymes, meaning that it assists enzymes to perform their activity.
 [10]

-It is a compound of thyroid hormones, which are essential for development and differentiation of cells in the body and for the regulation of proteins, fats and carbohydrates metabolism [10].
-Thyroid hormones are also required for proper skeletal and central nervous system development in fetuses and infants.
+It is a compound of thyroid hormones, which are essential for development and differentiation of cells in the body, as well as for regulating the metabolism of proteins, fats and carbohydrates.
+[10] Thyroid hormones are also required for proper skeletal and central nervous system development in fetuses and infants.
 [29]

-For all our products, one portion contains at least 20% of the Daily Recommended Intakes established by EFSA, if you would like to consult these amounts please visit our individual product pages.
+For all our meals, one portion contains at least 20% of the Daily Recommended Intakes established by EFSA, if you would like to consult these amounts please visit our individual product pages.

 Sources